 In the aftermath of the blackout, it becomes apparent that something larger has taken place-and nothing is safe.
 Could there have been a nuclear accident, a climate disaster, a war, a terrorist attack, or a bomb?

-What do I think about the book?
-Leave The World Behind by Rumaan Alam
+My Thoughts on Leave The World Behind by Rumaan Alam

-The book explores two families torn apart by modern life, which is fast-paced and haunting.
+This book explores two families torn apart by modern life, which is fast-paced and haunting.
 As the reader moves through the book, a new voice interjects an omniscient narrator who progressively gives us access to what is taking place across the country.

 It is addictive to turn the pages because Alam compels the reader forward with unpredictable horrors with both frightening and curious senses.
 The narrative, however, never dwells too long in any one location, depriving us of information and making our journey more mysterious.